Epic types

 You can also use the Product field in dashboard widgets for analysis of both synchronized and local epics.

 Tip: Space admins can modify the Product field name.
-This is useful if, for example, a user-defined field with the same name already exists in the space.
+This is useful, for example, if a user-defined field with the same name already exists in the space.

 Features and backlog items